 So, I felt a duty to get this out into the open.
 Yes.
 I see the similarities.
 But, I want to focus on the differences and why it all worked so beautifully.
 Written by Nikoo and Jim McGoldrick under the pen name Mary McGoldrick, Highland Crown is a fast paced romance told in shifting narratives with loads of historic facts that brought the action to life.
 Alternating between the beautiful doctor and fugitive, Isabella Drummond, and the strikingly handsome ship captain, Cinead Mackintosh, the reader is literally tossed into the action from chapter one.
 And, since half of this writing duo has a PhD in sixteenth century Scottish and English literature, the historical aspect felt so true and alive it was hard to step back into the present.

 I am an absolute sucker for romances where the male character falls deeply in love and has to either reassure the female character of his love or somehow earn her trust.
 This book gave me that romantic aspect in spades and I cannot wait for the next two books in the series!
+I appreciate NetGalley providing me a digital copy of this book in return for an honest review.

 Tell me, please!